-Na me c of public body Baltimore City Council Date of Meeting: January 22, 2018 1.
-Did you give "reasonable advance notice" and keep a copy or scre enshot?
-2. Did you make an agenda available when notice was posted, or, if not yet determined, as soon as practicable, but at least 24 hours before the meeting?
-3. Did you make arrangements for the public e to attend?
-4. Is someone prepared to keep minutes in writing or, otherwise, to run the equipment for minutes in the form of live and archived video or audio streaming?
-5 If part of this meeting might be closed to the public, have you first: Made sure that the public body desi Act? (eff.
-10/1/17) gnated a member to take training in the Made sure that the topic to be discust the 14 "exceptions" that allow the c ssed falls entirely within losed session? (see over one or more of for the list) Given notice of the open meeting to so that the presiding officer can hole be held right before the d the required public vot closed session, e to close?
-Made sure that the initial open m designated to take training in the A attend, made sure that the public bo checklist at the open meeting and 10/1/17) ct, and, if a designated in dy is ready to complete t nember cannot his compliance Equipped the presiding officer to required disclosures? (for a month) http://www.marylandattorneygeneradefault.aspx ) odel form with instru ctions, go to Equipped the presiding officer to line exceptions and topics cited on the w Arranged for closed-session minutes s to be kept and adopted as sealed?
-Equipped someone in the closed se information that must be disclosed i (for the list, see the model closing s n the minutes of the next of each item of open meeting?
-For a meeting recessed to hold a cloudisclose, in the minutes of the next persons present, and subjects discussions. open meeting, the date, t on, arranged to ime, and place, 6. ' Have you arranged for the preparation, the online if practicable, of minutes of the oper closed sessions, and this form (when requ en meeting, including sur mmaries of any prior
+Name of public bodyJudiciary Committee Date of Meeting: September 23, 2019 1. √ Did you give "reasonable advance notice" and keep a copy or screenshot?
+2. √ Did you make an agenda available when notice was posted, or, if not yet determined, as soon as practicable, but at least 24 hours before the meeting?
+3. √ Did you make arrangements for the public to attend?
+4. √ Is someone prepared to keep minutes in writing or, otherwise, to run the equipment for minutes in the form of live and archived video or audio streaming?
+5 If part of this meeting might be closed to he public, have you first: Made sure that the public body desi Act? (eff.
+10/1/17) gnated a member to take training in the ssed falls entirely within one or more of losed session? (see over for the list) Given notice of the open meeting to so that the presiding officer can hol be held right before the closed session, d the required public vote to close? designated to take training in the A attend, made sure that the public bo eeting will be attended by a member ct, and, if a designated member cannot dy is ready to complete this compliance keep it to attach to the minutes? (eff. required disclosures? (for a me prepare a written statement with the odel form with instructions, go to al.gov/Pages/OpenGov/Openmeetings/ Equipped the presiding officer to li exceptions and topics cited on the v mit the closed session discussion to the vritten closing statement?
+Arranged for closed-session minute s to be kept and adopted as sealed?
+Equipped someone in the closed se information that must be disclosed in (for the list, see the model closing s ession to keep a record of each item of in the minutes of the next open meeting? statement). osed administrative session, arranged to open meeting, the date, time, and place, used?
+6. √ Have you arranged for the preparation, the online if practicable, of minutes of the opclosed sessions, and this form (when requ e adoption as soon as practicable, and posting en meeting, including summaries of any prior ired), completed on this side?

-\This checklist is designed for general use as well as for use at open meetings of public bodies that hold closed meetings on or after 10/1/2017, when a member designated for training cannot attend the initial open meeting.
+This checklist is designed for general use as well as for use at open meetings of public bodies that hold closed meetings on or after 10/1/2017, when a member designated for training cannot attend the initial open meeting.
 See GP § 3-213(d).
 Like the earlier checklists, this checklist gives general guidance, does not guarantee "compliance" with every provision of the Open Meetings Act, and will be revised occasionally.